 There was an overwhelming response among foreign visitors indicating that their purpose for visiting Ginza was "shopping for clothes and accessories" (32.0%), "shopping for daily necessities, cosmetics, food, and sweets" (29.2%), and "enjoying Japanese food" (16.2%) underscoring the strong image of Ginza as being an enjoyable place to shop.

-The large purchases made by Chinese tourists in Ginza, a phenomenon referred to as "binge buying", has been a hot topic.
 More recently the number of duty-free shops has been increasing making it even easier for foreign tourists to shop.

-Food and Shopping Spots by Area
+Things to Do in Ginza: Food and Shopping Spots by Area

 Shopping in Ginza is also hugely popular with foreigners.
 Fashion and daily necessities are of course popular, but equally popular are traditional Japanese crafts and specialty shops.
 While shopping in the Ginza for these items visitors can also enjoy sampling Japanese cuisine and visiting sightseeing spots.